-If you or someone you know is having thoughts of harming yourself/themselves, the emergency room, 911 and/or the Four County Crisis Response Team are the resources to use.
+If you or someone you know is having thoughts of harming yourself/themselves, immediately contact 911, the Emergency Room, and/or the Four County Crisis Response Team.

 Children’s Mental Health Sherburne County offers voluntary services to families who qualify, and who are needing services to support their children’s mental health.

 Four County Crisis Response Team The Sherburne County Crisis Response Team can travel to homes or community locations in the four-county area to help individuals in crisis cope with immediate stressors.
 The team can do suicide assessment, safety planning, coping skills education and make appropriate referrals.

 988 Suicide and Crisis Lifeline When people call, text or chat 988, they will be connected to trained counselors that are part of the existing Lifeline network, available 24/7.
 They will listen, understand how their problems are affecting them, provide support and connect them to resources, if necessary.
 People call to talk about a lot of different things, including substance abuse, economic worries, relationships, sexual identity, healing from abuse, depression, mental and physical illness, loneliness and suicide.
 Anytime you need emotional support, you can call.

 At this time, chat and text features are available in English only, however, all other languages do have interpretation services available.
 There is also specific support provided depending on what your need is, including but not limited to Veterans, LGBTQ+ (connected to Trevor Project, available 3pm-6am daily), youth, etc. Dial 988 and start the conversation or hop online to start a chat at 988 LifelineThe Trevor Project: A crisis service aimed at supporting youth identifying as LGBTQ+, as well as their loved ones.
 The service is free, confidential, and available 24/7.

 CMMHC Open Access Appointments CMMHC has added open access (walk-in) appointments for ages 14+ at the Elk River location.